Operate more efficiently, reduce complexity, improve EBITDA, and much more with the purpose-built platform for MSPs.

 Let’s imagine a situation where a full backup is performed on Day 1.
 It captures all of the data of a system or dataset.
 Then, on Day 2, an incremental backup is performed.
 This incremental backup only captures the changes made to the files or data since Day 1.
 On Day 3, another incremental backup is taken—and again, only captures the changes made since the previous day.

-While incremental backups are a fantastic option for clients, restoring files after data loss can be more complex compared to differential backups.
-To effectively restore the data, the last full backup—and all subsequent incremental backups—are required.
+While incremental backups are highly efficient, restoring files after data loss can be more complex.
+To fully restore data, the last full backup and all subsequent incremental backups are required.

-If your client meets any of these parameters, consider incremental backups over differential backups.
-By focusing on capturing the incremental changes made, day by day, you can strike the ideal balance between data protection and resource efficacy.
+By focusing on capturing the incremental changes made, day by day, you can strike a balance between data protection and resource efficacy.

 Now that we’ve covered incremental backup, what is a differential backup?